f5devcentral/F5-SE-Outcome-Based-Learning/docs/use-cases/f5-nginx-kubernetes-traffic-management/step08.rst

 **Why**:

-Trials and demos should be done with the commercial version of NGINX (Plus), this places our best solution forward.
+Trials and demos should be done with the commercial version of NGINX (Plus), this places the best solution forward.

 **How**: